AnasSAV/Ecosync/README.md

 7. **Flexible Mounting Options**: Designed for versatile integration into any hotel room setup with wall-mount or desk options.
 8. **Quick Setup**: Ecosync is compatible with most A/C models, ensuring fast and easy installation for immediate energy savings.

+## Visit Our Website
+Explore Ecosync’s innovative features in-depth and see how it can transform energy management in hotels while enhancing the guest experience at anassav.github.io/Ecosync.

 ## Running the Project
 To run the project, follow these steps: